Ty Segall

 Ty Garrett Segall (born June 8, 1987) is an American multi-instrumentalist, singer-songwriter and record producer.
-He is best known for his solo career, during which he has released fourteen studio albums alongside various EPs, singles, and collaborative albums.
-Segall is also a member of the bands Fuzz, Broken Bat, the CIA, GØGGS, and Wasted Shirt.
+He is best known for his solo career, during which he has released seventeen studio albums alongside various EPs, singles, and collaborative albums.
+Segall is also a member of the bands Fuzz, Broken Bat, the CIA, GØGGS, Wasted Shirt and Freckle.
 He is a former member of the Traditional Fools, Epsilons, Party Fowl, Sic Alps, and the Perverts.

 During live performances, Segall is currently backed by the Freedom Band – consisting of regular collaborators Mikal Cronin (bass, backing vocals), Charles Moothart (drums), and Emmett Kelly (guitar, backing vocals), playing alongside Ben Boye (keyboards) and, occasionally, Shannon Lay (guitar, backing vocals).
 His previous backing bands have been the Ty Segall Band – consisting of Cronin, Moothart (on guitar), and Emily Rose Epstein (drums) – as well as the Muggers, a high concept band formed in 2016 and consisting of Cronin, Kelly, Kyle Thomas (guitar), Wand's Cory Hanson (keyboards, guitar) and Evan Burrows (drums).
 Segall has also played with the Sleeper Band, consisting of Sean Paul (guitar), Andrew Luttrell (bass) and Moothart (drums).
+His hometown is San Francisco, California, and he returns regularly.

 Early life

-Segall is the adopted son of a Laguna Beach, California family; his father is a lawyer and his mother is an artist.
-Segall began surfing at age ten, although he was in high school when he became interested in music.
-He describes his teenage self as emotionally unstable, a "very existential eighteen-year-old drinker," whose instability was temporarily mended by the escapism music provided him.
+Segall is the adopted son of a Laguna Beach, California, family; his father is a lawyer and his mother is an artist.
+Segall began surfing at age ten; he was in high school when he became interested in music.
+He describes his teenage self as emotionally unstable, a "very existential eighteen-year-old drinker", whose instability was temporarily mended by the escapism music provided him.
 During Segall's last two years at Laguna Beach High School, MTV filmed the reality series Laguna Beach: The Real Orange County there.
-Segall blamed the show for driving away his hometown's unique culture of hippies, artists and surfers because "they can’t afford to live there now.
-And you can’t get any of that rad, grimy shit back."
-Segall and his high school friend, Mikal Cronin parodied the TV show in a 2007 music video by their grunge band, Episilons.
+Segall blamed the show for driving away his hometown's unique culture of hippies, artists and surfers because "they can't afford to live there now.
+And you can't get any of that rad, grimy shit back."
+Segall and his high school friend Mikal Cronin parodied the TV show in a 2007 music video by their grunge band, Epsilons.
 After high school, Segall attended the University of San Francisco where he received a degree in Media Studies.
 After graduating, he worked eight months constructing grow boxes for cannabis plants, but since then has been focused entirely on music.